Find Affordable College Courses

 Doctor’s Degrees in Urban & Regional Planning

 A doctor's degree in urban planning is offered at 27 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 22% were from an underrepresented racial-ethnic group.
-Also, 37.2% of urban planning graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 34% were students from an underrepresented racial-ethnic group.
+Also, 40.2% of urban planning graduates were international students.

 Education Levels of Urban Planning Majors

-In 2020-2021, 86 doctor's degrees were awarded to urban planning majors.
+During the most recent year for which data is available, 92 people earned their doctor's degree in urban planning.
 This makes it the 124th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in urban planning at each degree level.